ajaypillarisetti/ghana_kSUMs/README.md

 # SUMIT
-## An R and Shiny-based tool for analyzing iButton Stove Use Monitor Data
+## An R and Shiny-based tool for analyzing kSUMs files